PsycheFoundation/psyche/psyche-book/src/intro.md

 ## Client Quickstart

-If you are a client wanting to join an exiting training round you can refer to the [join a run documentation](./enduser/join-run.md)
+If you are a client wanting to join an existing training round, see the [Quickstart: Join a Run](./enduser/quickstart-join-run.md) or the full [join a run documentation](./enduser/join-run.md).